anastasiia-kushch/goit-react-hw-05/README.md

 - **Backend:** Utilizes the server https://api.themoviedb.org as the backend for accessing movie data and information.

-- **Adapted Layout:** The website features responsive design and optimized layout to ensure seamless user experience across desktop, tablet, and mobile devices.
+- **Responsive Layout:** The website features responsive design and optimized layout to ensure seamless user experience across desktop, tablet, and mobile devices.

 ## Getting Started